One account. Many brands. Same architecture for one or thirty.

 Brand A operates in Arabic primary, Brand B in English.
 SEO indices per (brand × content-type) ensure consistency within each brand.

-Beneath brands, the tenant itself lives in its own SQLite file and MinIO bucket.
-Brands inside a tenant share the database; brands across tenants are physically separated.
+Beneath brands, your workspace lives in its own isolated database and object storage.
+Brands inside a workspace share the database; brands across workspaces are physically separated.

 Brands per account is the working pricing axis.